storm-fsv-cvut/smoderp2d-manual/user_guide/docs/output.md

 - maximum surface flow (mqsur_m3_s.asc) – maximum flow at a given point,

 ### Vector, point and table data
+- **stream-aoi** - is a cliped vector of streams by computing area.
+  - cumulative ruonff a maximal discharge in the ends of streams elements are stored in **streams.csv** file *(in case stream flow are calculated)*.
+- ** points_aoi** - cliped points of hydrograph by computing area.

-folder ./control_point - time series of outpust at monitored points. *The listed quantities at points depend on the type of runoff process.
+  - folder **./control_point** - time series of outpust at thos clipped points. *The listed quantities at points depend on the type of runoff process.
 If the point is in the cell of a hydrographic network segment, the values of this entire segment relevant to the runoff process in the watercourse are listed.
 If the point is in the watershed area, the model gives the values of surface (areal and furrow) runoff for the respective cell*.

-Cumulative ruonff a maximal discharge in the edn of streams elements are stored in XXXX, **csv or .txt file** *in case stream flow are calculated*.

-XXX - outpoint, stream parts *need be hire*

 ### Hydrograph data
-./control_point - stored for each point in computation domain time series of basic data
+**./control_point** - stored for each point in computation domain time series of basic data

-*table with descrtiption of cols will be hire?*

 Tab: Surface runoff hydrograph variable description